the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab6_decomposition/_index.md

 0. Part of her project is being drawn in `draw_stationary()` and part of her project is being drawn in `draw_animation()`.
 Which parts of her drawing are being drawn in `draw_stationary()`?

 #### draw_animation() function
 0. The other part of her project is being drawn in `draw_animation()`.
 The for-loop in `draw_animation()` is responsible for the animation!
 You can think of an animation as a series of frames that are being flipped through very quickly.
-Based on the for-loop, how many frames are there in our animation (hint: check the range)?
+Based on the for-loop, how many frames are there in our animation?
 1. Now let's check out the if-statements.
 This is called frame-based animation; the animations appear based on the frame number.
 What happens at the 10th frame?
 What happens at the 50th frame?
 2. Change lines 32, 34, 36, 38, 40, and 42 so that the if-statements are set to different numbers.
 Try `i = 10` (for line 32), `i = 12` (for line 34), `i = 14` (for line 36), `i = 16` (for line 38), `i = 18` (for line 40), and `i = 20` (for line 42).
 What happens?
 Describe in 1 sentence.
-3. Comment out line 44 `screen.update()` and line 45 `time.sleep(0.05)`.
+3. Comment out line 44 `screen.update()`.
 Then run the code by using `python animation.py`.
 What happens?
-Describe in 1 sentence.
+Describe what happened and why you think it happened in 2 sentences.

 {{< /checkpoint >}}

-## C. More Animations
+## D. More Animations

 Now, we are going to examine a unit project made by another CS9 student from last year, Jethro!